pydio/pydio-doc-howto/cells_proxy_nginx.md

 > This config was updated with nginx version: nginx/1.20.0

 ### Cells Sync

 **Mandatory section for the Sync Client to work behind a Nginx reverse proxy.**

-If your Cells Server is running behind a Nginx reverse proxy you must meet 2 requirements and then add the config below to your main nginx reverse proxy configuration.
+If your Cells Server is running behind a Nginx reverse proxy you must meet atleast the following requirements.

-- You need TLS encryption between Cells and Nginx.
+- TLS encryption between Cells and Nginx.
-- HTTP 2 need to be enabled like this `listen 443 ssl http2;`.
+- HTTP 2 has to be enabled on Nginx with `http2` for instance `listen 443 ssl http2;`.

 #### Finale note